Technology-for-the-Poorest-Billion/2024-ideabatic-beam/proposal/feedback1605.md

 - Back up claims with references for final report.
 Might be worth asking Kitty where she got the data in her slideshow.
 - Be more explicit of primary and secondary objectives
 - Make sure that if a group were to continue our work,  it is documented clearly and concisely whilst being easy to understand.
+- Make clear market context and frame it as a "technology push"